 At the beginning of 2014 our flock stands at over 500 Hebridean Ewes and Rams and we are currently in the middle of another successful year of lambing.

 The highland cattle fold has also grown since the farm acquired a stock from the well known Frith Manor Farm fold at Lingfield.

-In the spring of 2013 our fold has grown substantially.
-Kia and Sam are the two Bulls and there are another approximately 62 cows which are currenlty calving.
+In the spring of 2014 our fold has grown substantially.
+Kier and Sam are the two Bulls and there are approximately 70 cows and calves.

-The farm has also expanded its conservation grazing to Teston Country Park and also West Malling Country Park, land at Shorne near Gravesend, the Ashdown Forest in Sussex and most recently we have developed a relationship with the Kent Wild life Trust were we conservation graze at the Holbourgh Marshes.
+The farm has also expanded its conservation grazing to Teston Country Park and also West Malling Country Park.
+Private land is also grazed at East Malling and West Farleigh.
+Last year we grazed for Kent Wild life Trust at the Holbourgh Marshes.
+We also graze the Loose valley for the Loose Valley Amenity Trust and the Yalding Fens for the Medway Valley Conservation Trust.
 The conservation grazing is shared between the Highland Cattle and also the Hebridean sheep both of which have very similar qualities.

-The farm still has a Gloucester Old Spots and a Tamworth pig which we successfully bred in 2013 gaining 7 beautiful little piglets.
-We also have plenty of free-range chickens and several guinea fowl that can be found roaming around the farm.
-There are currently about 60 including our own hatched birds and also some battery hens, which enjoy their new found freedom greatly.
+The farm still has a Gloucester Old Spots boar and a Tamworth sow.
+The farm also have plenty of free-range chickens and several guinea fowl that can be found roaming around the farm.

 "One of the largest flocks of Hebridean sheep in the UK"